rehive/docs-portal/content/building/currency-manager-extension/introduction.md

 A currency manager extension is the status controller for a specific currency’s transactions on Rehive.
 It is also the link between the Rehive ledger and a third party ledger/store of value.

 Its primary functions are to transition Rehive transactions from a Pending state to either a Complete or Failed state, as well as trigger any third party side effects required on the external third party ledger.

+Transitioning transactions on Rehive as a currency manager is done by approving or declining [transition events](https://docs.platform.rehive.com/tag/Admin#operation/admin_transaction-transitions_update) triggered by Rehive while it processes a transaction.